dewetblomerus/dewetblomerus.github.io/_posts/2024-09-06-elixir-on-do-app-platform.md

 DO NOT do this unless you absolutely have to.
 Fly.io is much simpler and more fully featured.

-# Why I tried Digital Ocean App Platform when I already knew how to deploy stuff with Fly.io?
+# What I was up to

-I recently had an idea for a side project that would enable ui-directional real-time public content delivery for a fraction of the cost of WebSocket-As-A-Service providers.
+I recently had an idea to build Server-Sent-Events-As-A-Service, which would enable uni-directional real-time public content delivery for a fraction of the cost of WebSocket-As-A-Service providers.

+# Reasons to consider Digital Ocean App Platform vs Fly.io?

 Most business ideas end up making no money, but because I like to dream, I dreamt that if this one makes it, my main cost would be my cloud bill, especially my egress networking bill.
-Because of this, I decided to try and use Digital Ocean App Platform.
-I could get easy deployment of my app through their PaaS, and if I ever scaled up, I could deliver the egress bandwidth from droplets with tons of included bandwidth and 1-cent/GB overage charges.
+When factoring in the included free bandwidth DigitalOcean has much lower egress bandwidth costs.

 # Erlang Distribution Woes